WasatchPhotonics/ENLIGHTEN/docs/BUILD_MACOS.md

 conversion yet.

 I was able to get it running from source on an Intel Mac (Ventura 13.4.1(c)) using Homebrew.
-Basically (I'm not sure everything I typed) this:
+See the "Appendix: Homebrew" at the bottom of this file for a list of the homebrew and pip packages I had installed.
+I'm afraid I have not yet generated a "minimal" set of what is required to run ENLIGHTEN, but this set seems to work.

+The key "learnings" to fix PySide2 were:

     $ brew install pyside2
     $ brew install python-tk@3.10
     $ export PATH=/usr/local/Cellar/python@3.10/3.10.13/bin

+After that, I could run ENLIGHTEN as normal via:

     $ export PYTHONPATH=.:pluginExamples:enlighten/assets/uic_qrc:../Wasatch.PY:../spyc_writer/src
     $ python3.10 scripts/Enlighten.py --log-level debug 1>enlighten.out 2>enlighten.err

-See appendices below for notes.

-See [MAINTENANCE](README_MAINTENANCE.md) for temporary changes or workarounds to the build process.
+See [MAINTENANCE](MAINTENANCE.md) for temporary changes or workarounds to the build process.

 # Installer Build Process